Yandex Cloud

 Metadata service

-Check that the connection is correct by requesting user information:
+Check the connection by requesting user information:

 ydb \